Picture of Marie Thompson

 Transfer In - Tinnitus, Auditory Knowledge and the Arts

-The aim of this project is to interrogate the relationship between tinnitus and the creative arts, with a view to enriching understandings of and diversifying dominant cultural tropes about the condition.
+The aim of this project is to interrogate the multidirectional relationship between tinnitus and the arts, with the aim of enriching understandings of tinnitus and diversifying dominant cultural tropes about it.
 Around 30% of people experience tinnitus at some point in their lives, with prevalence increasing with age.
-Clinical approaches rely on measurable, objectifying frameworks for discussing the condition, understanding it in terms of impairment and dysfunctionality.
-In humanities and popular discourse, descriptions of tinnitus rarely extend beyond evocations of ringing in the ears.
-Yet experiences of tinnitus are highly individualized and context-specific.
-The project proposes that the creative arts - as a field concerned with self-expression and sensory, subjective and contextual experience - may serve a key role in developing alternative methods, frameworks and terminologies that can effectively account for tinnitus' variations, resulting in better understandings of the diverse ways in which tinnitus is experienced by listeners.
-In this project, tinnitus is framed as a condition with diverse manifestations and a critical lens through which to re-evaluate understandings of auditory experience in the arts and humanities.
+In the humanities and in popular discourse, descriptions of tinnitus rarely extend beyond evocations of ringing in the ears.
+Yet experiences of tinnitus are varied and variable.
+The project proposes that the arts - as a field concerned with self-expression and sensory, subjective and contextual experience - may serve a key role in developing alternative methods, frameworks and terminologies that can effectively account for tinnitus' variations, resulting in better understandings of the diverse ways in which tinnitus is experienced by listeners.
+In this project, tinnitus is framed as an auditory sensation with diverse manifestations and a critical lens through which to re-evaluate understandings of auditory experience in the arts and humanities.
 The objectives are explored through four questions: 1) how can the creative arts generate and mediate knowledge about tinnitus?
 2) How does tinnitus transform concepts of listening, embodiment, noise and soundscape?
 3) How might practice-based arts research be used to develop alternative approaches to tinnitus, enriching understandings of the condition?
 4) How might the creative arts be beneficial to the tinnitus community?